XuanYang-cn/Stones/REST-ZH.md

 **Resource indenrification in requsets**

-Indicidual resources are idenrified in requests, for example using URIs in RESTful Web services.
+Individual resources are idendified in requests, for example using **URIs** in RESTful Web services.
 The resources themselves are conceptually separate from the representations that are returned to the client.
 For example, the server sould send data from its database as HTML, XML or as JSON--none of which are the server's internal representation

-**Resource manipulation through representations**
+**Resource representations**

-When a client holds a reprenstation or a resource, including any metadata attached, it has enough information to modify or delete the resource.
+Represent the state of a resource for transfer between components

 **Self-descriptive messages**